Qu4nTuM-Plu5/SEA-Geko/docs/impact-metrics.md

 - Includes KPI cards in-app.
 - Uses a basic D7 proxy and default timing fallback if full timestamps are unavailable.

-## Judge Evidence Checklist
-- Screenshot KPI cards after completing at least one full course.
-- Show pre/post entries and event timeline.
-- Filter by segment/language/course in query examples where available.